Wengie: YouTube

-In 2013, Huang started the YouTube channel, "Wengie", inspired by her Chinese name, Wenjie.
+In 2013, Ayche started the YouTube channel, "Wengie", inspired by her Chinese name, Wenjie.
 Her videos focused on beauty, fashion, and "Do It Yourself" (DIY) tips.
 As of 2016, she was one of the fastest-growing stars on YouTube, having garnered over 4 million subscribers in three years.
-Throughout 2018, she focused on DIY videos, prank videos, and slime videos.
-She has earned over 1.8 billion views over her YouTube career.
+Throughout 2018, she focused on children's content: DIY videos, prank videos, and slime videos.
+She earned over 1.8 billion views over her YouTube career.
 Her YouTube channel was awarded "Best Channel" and "Overall Winner" at the 2017 Australian Online Video Awards.

 In 2013, Wengie created a second YouTube channel called "WengieVlogs".
-As of November 2017, WengieVlogs has 1.7 million subscribers and 53 million views.
+As of November 2017, WengieVlogs had 1.7 million subscribers and 53 million views.
 In October 2018, she changed the channel's name to "Wendie ft.
 Wengie".
 She then changed the name to "Wengie’s Life" about a year later.

 In 2018, she was the most popular YouTuber from Australia with 11.5 million subscribers.
 Her channel was the 6th most subscribed "how-to and style" channel on YouTube in January 2018.
-As of 2022, her YouTube channel has 13.7 million subscribers.
+As of 2024, her YouTube channel has 13.4 million subscribers.

 Music

 Wengie

 Wengie released her first single, "Baby Believe Me", in China on 13 July 2017.
 It debuted at number 11 and peaked at number 6 on the Chinese music charts.
 She released another song on YouTube under the channel "Wengie Music Asia" on 25 November 2017, entitled "Oh I Do".
-As of 29 November 2017, the music video had over 9,100,000 views.
+As of 2024, the music video had over 11 million views.
 On 10 July 2018, she released the song "Cake".
-This was her first English single and was released on her YouTube Channel "Wengie Music".
-The song has over 12 million views.
+This was her first English single and was released on her YouTube channel "Wengie Music".
+The song has over 13 million views.
 On 4 May 2019, Wengie released her first Filipino-language single "Mr. Nice Guy", which featured Filipino singer Iñigo Pascual.

-She also released her first Korean-language single, "Empire", on 18 October.
-The song features Thai singer Minnie from K-pop girl group (G)I-dle.
+She released her first Korean-language single, "Empire", on 18 October.
+The song features Thai singer Minnie from K-pop girl group (G)I-dle, and it debuted at No. 22 on the Billboard World Digital Song Sales Chart.
 On 1 May 2020, she sang on a remix of the song Learn to Meow by XiaoPanPan and XiaoFengFeng.
+On 5 November 2020, she released the Hindi-English song "Thing You Want" featuring artists Ikka and Shalmali Kholgade, as part of the EP 'Collabs Vol.1'.
+The song premiered on Big Bang Music and has 1.7 million YouTube views as of 2024.
+She also released an English version on "Wengie Music".
+This song earned her the "Best International Act in India" at the Indian The Clef Music Awards.
 On 9 December 2022, Wengie released the single "This Christmas".

 WRAYA

-On 24 June 2021, WRAYA released her debut single "Bitter", which has over 769k views as of December 2022.

-On 7 August 2021, WRAYA released her second single "Trust Issues", which has over 778k views as of December 2022.

-On 2 September 2021, WRAYA released her third single "Tight Rope", which has over 1 million views as of December 2022.

-On 30 September 2021, WRAYA released her fourth single "Ghost", which has over 783K views as of December 2022.

-On 11 November 2021, WRAYA released her fifth single "11:11", which has over 1.4 million views as of December 2022.

-On 22 February 2022, WRAYA reclaimed her identity as Wengie.
+Under the moniker WRAYA, Wengie has released several musical works since 2021, typically in the C-pop and electropop genres.